NWCG Standards for Course Delivery, PMS 901-1

 NWCG Instructor Certification

-A qualified instructor means the instructor meets the position currency requirements as described in the NIMS: Wildland Fire Qualification System Guide, PMS 310-1.
+A qualified instructor means the instructor meets the position currency requirements as described in the NWCG Standards for Wildland Fire Position Qualifications, PMS 310-1.
 Instructors are not required to meet Work Capacity Test (WCT) and RT-130, Annual Fireline Safety Refresher, requirements to be considered qualified.
 Certification of instructor qualifications is the responsibility of the employing agency.
 See table on page 5 and refer to courses within this Guide for specific instructor requirements.

 The NWCG has established the following general instructor requirements and levels:

 - 300 – 600 Level lead instructors oversee presentation of the entire course and assure course objectives are met in accordance with the criteria of the current Training Catalog and/or Course Introduction.
 The lead instructor must meet the certification criteria listed in the table below.
 They should have sufficient experience in presenting all units of the course to be capable of last-minute substitution for unit instructors.
 It is recognized that exceptions may occur where courses are of such a technical nature that no one person may be technically competent to instruct all units.